Star Wars Galaxies: Server closures

-On September 16, 2009, SOE informed all current and past account holders of the forthcoming closure of 12 servers (galaxies): Corbantis, Europe-Infinity, Intrepid, Kauri, Kettemoor, Lowca, Naritus, Scylla, Tarquinas, Tempest, Valcyn and Wanderhome.
-Character creation on these servers was disabled on September 15, 2009, with the final closure of the servers on October 15, 2009.
+On September 15, 2009, SOE announced the forthcoming closure of 12 servers.
+Character creation on these servers was disabled on the same day, with the final closure of the servers on October 15.
 Players with characters on the affected servers were offered free character transfer to one of the 13 remaining servers.

 Hacking incident

 On May 3, 2011, SOE issued a press release stating that all SOE accounts had been temporarily isolated from the Internet due to massive, widespread security infiltrations of various games, servers, and databases.
 Security teams (and the FBI) were called.
-Initial reports indicated that personal data and of 20-30 million customers outside of the United States from 2007 had potentially been compromised.
+Initial reports indicated that personal data of 20-30 million customers outside of the United States from 2007 had potentially been compromised.
 On May 14, 2011, SOE declared data was safe and reopened all servers.
 SOE offered a free 30-day membership for established members, an in-game decoration, and a 1:1 ratio of days lost.